georgejacobt/Node-CLI-Inventory/README.md

 * Check if stock availabie before order processing
 * present invoice in a tabular view
 ## Features - Manager View
-* View inventroy by department
+* View inventory by department
 * View low inventory by department
 * Add to existing inventory and data validation
 * Add new products to data base and present newly added row in tabular fashion